arnaudgallou/BIO-Rmodule/Rmodule.md

 <a name="r-basics" />

 # R basics
-Before you start, install R and Rstudio if you have not yet.
+Before you start, install R and RStudio if you have not yet.
 I recommend using Rstudio for its user-friendly interface and useful additional functionalities.

+Start RStudio and open a new script: `File` >` New File` > `R Script`.
+The **R script window** is what you will use to **write and save** your code.
+Write in your new script `"Welcome!"` and run the line using `Ctrl+Enter` (Windows/Linux) `Cmd+Return` (Mac).
+The output is displayed in the console window (by default, it is the bottom left window) and should be `[1] "Welcome!"`.

-Just like other coding and programing languages, R is prone to syntax errors, e.g. typos, forgetting a quote, bracket or comma.
+Just like other coding and programming languages, R is prone to syntax errors, e.g. typos, forgetting a quote, bracket or comma.
 Such mistakes will break your code and throw an error.
 Syntax errors are the most common type of error, so always double-check your code whenever R is unhappy.
+Finally, remember to **save your script regularly**.

+Ok, now that you know the two most important RStudio windows, we can move on to the serious stuff.

 <a name="data-types" />